Australia's Biggest Compensation Payouts

 The figure may seem large – but this is because mental injuries are often very complex.
 Mental injuries tend require compensation and medical support over longer periods, often leading to a higher cost.

 In another workplace injury case, an employee called Mr Sherriff was on a ladder inside the lift shaft attempting to fix the elevator as part of his work duties, when he fell and sustained a devastating injury to his right foot.

 He suffered restriction of movement in his right foot and has been advised that the foot will need to be amputated eventually.
 As a result of this traumatic situation and permanence of the injury, Shirreff began suffering severe stress, anxiety and depression.
 He was subsequently awarded 1.26 million in damages.

 These payouts may seem luxurious, but it’s important to keep in mind the extent of the injuries suffered.
 A common theme among these cases is the permanent loss caused by the injuries, preventing the victims from enjoying a normal life or being able to work ever again.

 You can’t put a price on your health, and no figure is worth losing your livelihood.
 If you are seriously injured, it’s important to get the cover you need so that you can afford medical bills and proper care.

-If you’ve suffered a life-impairing injury that affects your future, Brisbane Injury Lawyers can help you to assess the extent of that injury claim.
+If you’ve suffered a life-impairing Injury that affects your future, Brisbane Injury Lawyers can help you to assess the extent of that Serious Injury claim.

 For more information, get in contact with one of our personal injury law experts at [email protected] or via phone on (07) 3009 8444.